Skip to main content

 • Check that the enrollment token hasn’t expired and was copied without truncation.

-• Confirm outbound HTTPS (TCP 443) is allowed from the VM to *.xendesktop.net and *.*.nssvc.net.
+• Confirm outbound HTTPS (TCP 443) is allowed to *.xendesktop.net and *.*.nssvc.net.

 • Confirm the token is associated with the correct Machine Catalog.